MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Light-Eater Ogre**

 : Drops a Corrupted Light puddle at location of death.
-One spawns in each quadrant near each plate, clockwise from the plate that Oryx slams at, roughly five seconds after each other.
-First one spawns roughly 5 seconds after the first Fist of Darkness.
+One spawns in each quadrant near each plate, sequentially after the first Fist of Darkness with an interval of about 3 seconds, starting clockwise after the plate that Oryx slams at.
 Presumably immune to finishers, as the Corrupted Light would resolve and wipe the raid.

 **Light-Eater Knight**

 : Consumes Corrupted Light after approaching it.
 Spawns after a Light-Eater Ogre outside of final stand is slain.
-Assuming the map is divided by the walls near the two plate sets, a LEK always spawns from the opposite plate on the same side when an Ogre dies outside of Oryx's final stand.
-Immune to finishers?
+Assuming the map is divided by the walls near the two plate sets, a LE Knight and Taken Centurion always spawn from the opposite plate on the same side when an Ogre dies outside of Oryx's final stand.
+Immune to finishers.

 **Vessel of Oryx**

 : Consumes Corrupted Light after approaching it.
 Spawns with the Brand of Immortality buff.
-Spawns from the Tombship roughly 90 seconds after the first Fist of Darkness.
+Spawns from the Tombship roughly 90 seconds after the first Fist of Darkness, though an alternate condition for the ship spawning may be having two pieces of the Brand Claimer obtained.

 **Shade of Oryx**